offalynne/Input/docs/3.4/Platform-Quirks.md

 - Keyboard input is non-functional on these platforms owing to [unavoidable up-stream bugs](https://github.com/JujuAdams/Input/issues/138)

-- iOS touchscreen input is fully functional supporting 5 touch points on iPhone and 11 on iPad.
-By default Input ignores the touchscreen, you can toggle it on by [setting `INPUT_TOUCH_POINTER_ALLOWED` to `true`](Configuration).
-When enabled, Input selects the best-available touch point to return mouse-like presses and releases.

-- Mouse input is partially functional.
-GameMaker uses the first mouse "device" for both touchscreen input and mouse, so there is no certain way to determine which is in use.
-Mouse position updates when the mouse is clicked.
-By default mouse input is off (see above).

 - Many gamepads are not fully supported by iOS due to limited support offered by Apple.
 At the time of writing, XBox One and PlayStation 4 wireless gamepads are supported by iOS, as are MFi gamepads.
 For an up-to-date list, please check [Apple's communications](https://support.apple.com/en-us/HT210414).

 - Users may find the Select (aka Share or View) gamepad button to cause unintended screenshot and video recording actions.
 These can be toggled on the OS at _Settings > General > Game Controller_